scalar-labs/scalardb-samples/scalardb-sample/README.md

 $ ./gradlew run --args="GetOrders 1"
 ```

-You should see the following output, which shows the history of all orders for customer ID `1` in descending order by timestamp:
+You should see a similar output as below, with different UUIDs for `order_id` and `timestamp`, which shows the history of all orders for customer ID `1` in descending order by timestamp:

 ```console
 ...